spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/windows.md

 ---

 Palette supports the deployment of Microsoft Windows applications on Azure AKS clusters.
-For the Windows applications to operate, a Windows-based node pool is required.
+For the Windows applications to work, Palette requires a Windows-based node pool.
 This section guides you on creating a Windows node pool within an existing AKS cluster and configuring your Windows application to be deployed to that node pool.

 ## Prerequisites

-The following prerequisites must be met before deploying a Windows workload.

 - An AKS cluster created as described in the [Create and Manage Azure AKS Cluster](./aks.md) guide.